AI Oversight and Human Mistakes: Evidence from Centre Court: Introduction

-We also add to the literature on monitoring, which has studied human reactions to being monitored across various domains, including auditing and corruption (\cite{Olken2007}; \cite{Bobonis2016}), environmental policy compliance (\cite{Gray2011}; \cite{Zou2021}), and workforce productivity (\cite{Gosnell2020}). \textcite{Nagin2002} find that many call-center workers behave as in the ``rational cheater'' model, which predicts that shirking behavior will decrease when monitoring increases.
-In line with this, we show that using AI systems to increase monitoring can improve performance, even though there are additional incentives to shrink from being able to free-ride on AI corrections.
-It is an open question as to whether humans respond differently to human and AI monitoring, thus we cannot assume that the behavior we observe in our study would be the same if the umpires were monitored by humans.
-However, AI technology extends the range of scenarios where monitoring becomes operationally or economically feasible, as there are settings where AI monitoring is less costly, quicker, or more effective than human monitoring.
-We consider our setting to be one such case.
+We also add to the literature on monitoring, which has studied human reactions to being monitored across various domains, including auditing and corruption (\cite{Olken2007}; \cite{Bobonis2016}), environmental policy compliance (\cite{Gray2011}; \cite{Zou2021}), and workforce productivity (\cite{Gosnell2020}). \textcite{Nagin2002} find that many call center workers behave as in the ``rational cheater'' model, which predicts that shirking behavior will decrease when monitoring increases.
+In line with this, we show that using AI systems to increase monitoring can improve performance, even when introducing new incentives to shirk by free-riding on AI corrections.